rforbiodatascience/2020_group05/README.md

 ## To do List:

 Monday:
+Tobias:
-- [] Finish Shiny App
+- [] Finish Shiny App (make folder or repo as we wish)

+Cecilie:
-- [] Make functions work
+- [] Make functions work (Non standard evaluation)
-- [] make function for confusionmatrix
+- [X] Make function for confusionmatrix

+Astrid:
+- [] correct linar model confusion matrix
+- [] change name of simple model

+Carina:
+- [] Change confusion matrix axis reversed
+- [] Plots good names and numbers

 - [x] Make stratification for ANN work
-- [] Maybe add AGE as a variable to the models?
+- [X] Maybe add AGE as a variable to the models? - No see plot

 Tuesday:
 - [] Make sure it can run start to finish in one go
-- [] Finished markdown
+- [] Make presentation
 - [] Written here 'how to run the scripts'
 - [] Go through scripts to make sure everything is 'Tidy'
 - [] Go through learning objectives

 Wednesday:
 - [] Practice presentation

-## Questions
-- Hvordan skal det skrives/presenteres?
-- Er præsentation 20 min?
-- Functioner virker ikke..??
-- Shiny app, skal vi have flere modeller eller bare én
-- Skal den have sit eget repo.